Spotlight: Trucktoberfest, ShalomFest, Jack White and The Raconteurs and more highlight events this week

 ShalomFest

-Visit Temple Israel, 2004 E. 22nd Place, to celebrate Jewish life at ShalomFest Sunday, Oct.
+Visit Temple Israel, 2004 E. 22nd Place, will celebrate Jewish life at ShalomFest Sunday, Oct.
 13. This annual Tulsa tradition features food, music, entertainment, a children’s area and more. templetulsa.com

 The Raconteurs